Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/README.md

 </p>
 <br/>

 > 2.2   Create splines from points
+> Many parameters will be defined here; incorrect parameters will result in inaccuracies in the created spline (surface)

 <br/>
 <p align="center">